clusternet/website/content/en/docs/concepts.md

 title: "Concepts"
 date: 2020-02-02
 weight: 4
-description: >
-    Obtain a deeper understanding of how Clusternet works
+description: "Obtain a deeper understanding of how Clusternet works"
 ---

 ## Definitions